• Skip to main content

 In order to keep this healthy snack exactly what it is, I recommend using as many RAW and unprocessed ingredients as you can find.

-Dates - These beauties add the natural sweetness to this recipe, which means you don't need to add any sugar.
-You can use pitted dates (often called Deglet Noor) or Medjool dates (you need to remove pits).
-Either will work fine for this recipe, but the Medjool dates tend to be stickier, so you may need to adjust the cocoa powder or oat bran to achieve the right texture.
+Dates - These beauties add natural sweetness to this recipe, so you don't need to add sugar.
+You can use pitted dates (often called Deglet Noor) or Medjool dates (you must remove pits).
+Either will work fine for this recipe, but the Medjool dates are stickier, so you may need to adjust the cocoa powder or oat bran to achieve the right texture.
 You get to pick!

-Cocoa Powder - Unsweetened.
+Cocoa Powder—Unsweetened.
 Boom!
-I really don't recommend using sweetened cocoa powder in any of my recipes.
-I'm a control freak and I like to be in full control of the sugar in my food preparation.
+I don't recommend using sweetened cocoa powder in my recipes.
+I like to control the sugar in my food preparation.
 When you use unsweetened cocoa powder, you know exactly what you're getting.
-Otherwise, you don't.

-Almonds - Unsalted sliced almonds are my favorite cut of almond to use for this recipe.
-They're so delicate because they're so thinly sliced and I (very) loosely chop them because I love the texture as they are.
+Almonds - Unsalted sliced almonds are my favorite shape for this recipe.
+They're so delicate because they're so thinly sliced, and I (very) loosely chop them because I love the texture as they are.

 Unsalted Cashews or Walnuts - You can use cashews or walnuts for this recipe.
 I prefer whole raw cashews as they're more nutritious than roasted, salted cashews.
 Hot tip: cashew pieces can be less expensive than whole cashews.
 I absolutely LOVE walnuts in this recipe.
 They add a rich texture you just don't get from any other nut.

 Unsalted Pecans - These add so much richness to the recipe.
-You can use raw pecans (these can get spendy) or roasted pecans.
-Totally up to you.
-Either way, I still say go with unsalted and you can add in your own.
-I personally buy the pecan halves from Costco and chop them as needed.
+You can use raw pecans (these can get pricey) or roasted pecans.
+Either way, I like to go with unsalted and sprinkle in a few salted variety.

 Shredded Coconut - First, make sure you use unsweetened coconut.
 Second, you want shredded coconut pieces sold as an 'ingredient', not as a 'snack'.
 The snack-ey coconut is probably a sweetened snack.